quarkusio/quarkus-quickstarts/kafka-quickstart/README.md

 Quarkus Kafka Quickstart
 ========================

-This project illustrates how you can interact with Apache Kafka using MicroProfile Reactive Messaging.
+This project illustrates how Quarkus applications can interact with Apache Kafka using MicroProfile Reactive Messaging.

 ## Start the application